ndy-lopez/mApt/README.md

-# Mapping Apt - Relocation Decision-Making App
+# mApt - Relocation Decision-Making App

 Welcome to mApt!
 This app is designed to help individuals make educated and responsible decisions when it comes to relocating or finding a new place to stay.
 Whether you're moving to a new city, considering a neighborhood change, or simply looking for a temporary residence, mApt is here to assist you.